taw00/dashcore-rpm/README.md

 **This repository houses source RPMs for the latest stable (and experimental) releases of Dash.** Using these SRPMs one should be able to build binary RPMs for your specific linux variety and architecture.

+A source RPM (SRPM or .src.rpm) nicely packages up the source code of a program/project and contains all the instruction needed to build (compile and package) corresponding binary RPMs.
+In the case of Dash, one source RPM will compile the code and generate all the binary runnable RPMs associated to the Dash project.

 Important notes:

 0. There are versions considered **stable** and versions considered **experimental**.
 Versions with an "x" in their version number should be considered the most experimental.